SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Building SeasonDepth Dataset

 \subsection{Details in Building Dataset}

-We adopt the categorized slices of the Urban part according to \cite{sattler2018benchmarking} as original images after rectification through camera intrinsic file.
-Specifically, we use \texttt{slice2, slice3, slice7, slice8} as the split test slices for evaluation and benchmark, and the other slices \texttt{slice4, slice5, slice6} are intended to treat as training sets.
+We adopt the categorized slices of the Urban part according to \cite{sattler2018benchmarking} as original images after rectification through the camera intrinsic file.
+Specifically, we use \texttt{slice2, slice3, slice7, slice8} as the split validation slices for cross-dataset evaluation and benchmark, slices \texttt{slice4, slice5, slice6} are intended to treat as training sets, and \texttt{slice9} is used as the test set for the evaluation of well-tuned methods.
 Note that since not all images from the original dataset are appropriate for depth prediction due to huge noise, \textit{e.g.}, a moving truck covering almost all the pixels, we remove such images in the final version.
-The released dataset split can be found on \url{https://seasondepth.github.io/}.
-The numbers of images under all the environments for all slices in training set and test set are shown in Tab. \ref{num_dataset}.
+The numbers of images under all the environments for all slices in training, validation, and test set are shown in Tab. \ref{num_dataset}.
 The abbreviations of environments are \texttt{S} for \texttt{Sunny}, \texttt{C} for \texttt{Cloudy}, \texttt{O} for \texttt{Overcast}, \texttt{LS} for \texttt{Low Sun}, \texttt{Sn} for \texttt{Snow}, \texttt{F} for \texttt{Foliage}, \texttt{NF} for \texttt{No Foliage}, and \texttt{MF} for \texttt{Mixed Foliage}.
-It could be seen that the total number of test set is larger than that of training set with more different slices, which helps to make the benchmark results more accurate and reliable.
+It could be seen that the total number of validation set is larger than that of the training set with more different slices, which helps to make the benchmark results more accurate and reliable.
 Also, the training set can be used to fine-tune pre-trained models, which do not need too many images.
-Images from left and right cameras are merged together in the same slice for calculation.
+Images from the left and right cameras are merged together in the same slice for calculation.

 We adopt COLMAP's MVS pipeline \cite{schonberger2016structure,schonberger2016pixelwise} to find the 3D structure and depth map.
 We follow the instruction on \url{https://colmap.github.io/} with sequential SIFT matching with RANSAC, sparse reconstruction, and dense reconstruction.
 Some important detailed hyperparameters can be found in Tab. \ref{colmap_para}, while others are with the default configuration.
 To make full use of the image sequences, we adjust the sequential matching overlap to be 15 instead of the whole sequence, improving the local optimization with less noise.
 During each iteration of RANSAC algorithm in triangulation, the minimum inlier ratio for SIFT matching is set to be 0.65 for the consideration that most pixels of a single image are static in most cases.
 The maximum SIFT matching distance is 0.55 to adapt the distance of dynamic objects and improve efficiency.
 The image samples after SfM can be found in Fig. \ref{ransac_filter_sup}-(b)